openhab/openhab-addons/addons/binding/org.openhab.binding.ftpupload/README.md

 |-----------------|------------------------|-----------------------------------------------------|
 | image-received  | IMAGE_RECEIVED         | Triggered when image file received from FTP client. |

-Binding also support custom trigger channels, where matching filename can be configured.
+Binding also supports custom trigger channels, where a matching filename can be configured.
-When image file is uploaded to FTP server, binding tries to find trigger channel which filename match to upload image filename.
+When an image file is uploaded to FTP server, the binding tries to find the trigger channel whose filename match to the upload image filename.
-If any direct match isn't found, the default trigger channel is called. filename parameter support regular expression patterns.
+If any direct match isn't found, the default trigger channel is called.
+The filename parameter supports regular expression patterns.
-See more details from Things example.
+See more details in the Things example.

 ## Full Example